n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 Fourth, any subsequences of adjacent marks ("Halant"s, "Nukta"s, syllable modifiers, and Vedic signs) must be reordered so that they appear in canonical order.

-For `<bng2>` text, this ordering means that any "Nukta"s must be placed before all other marks.
+For `<bng2>` text, the canonical ordering means that any "Nukta"s must be placed before all other marks.
 No other marks in the subsequence should be reordered.

 #### 2.5: Pre-base consonants ####